 A great new way to enjoy this classic dish!

 I have always felt a little conflicted about stuffed peppers.
-I knew I should like them; after all – the base is a vegetable (hip, hip, hooray!) and they’re typically made with so many other things I love (ground meat, onion, rice, spices, tomatoes, etc.).
+I knew I should like them; after all – the base is a vegetable (hip, hip, hooray!) and they’re typically made with so many other things I love (ground meat – I like turkey but you could use chicken or beef , onion, rice, spices, tomatoes, etc.).
 I only recently figured out what stopped me from loving them and the reason might surprise you.
 Let’s call it architecture.
 I find it really difficult to eat stuffed peppers made the traditional way – cutting off the tops and adding the stuffing via that opening.
 Also, I often found that the rice absorbed so much of the moisture from the meat and vegetable filling that it seemed too dry.
 Plus, if cheese is added to the top, it’s all gone within the first few bites which makes me sad.
 My solution?
 Cut the peppers lengthwise and then they are much easier to eat, plus there is much better cheese distribution.
 I also solved the problem of dry filling by waiting until just before cooking time to add the rice to the ground meat and tomato mixture.
 I can’t wait to play around with different flavour profiles now that I’ve got a stuffed pepper technique I am happy with!

 - 2 tablespoons (30 mL) olive oil